Skip to Main Content

 Oregon Black Pioneers

 Oregon Black Pioneers is Oregon’s only historical society dedicated to preserving and presenting the experiences of African Americans statewide.
-Since 1993, our organization has illuminated the seldom-told history of people of African descent in Oregon.
-We are inspired by the tenacity of Black Oregonians who have faced discrimination and hardship to make a life for themselves here over the past 400 years.
-We honor their sacrifices by remembering their stories and by sharing them with the public.
+Since 1993, the organization has illuminated the seldom-told history of people of African descent in Oregon.
+OBP is inspired by the tenacity of Black Oregonians who have faced discrimination and hardship to make a life for themselves here over the past 400 years.
+The organization honors their sacrifices by remembering their stories and by sharing them with the public.
+Oregon Black History Quest recordings are available online; these lectures feature researchers describing their research processes to uncover and share stories of Black Oregonians.

 Manuscript Collections